John Maynard Smith: Controversy

 Another evolutionary biologist, William Donald Hamilton, harboured a grievance against Maynard Smith for his handling of an article that Hamilton submitted to The Journal of Theoretical Biology in 1963, which was eventually published as two papers in July 1964.
 Maynard Smith acted as a reviewer of the paper after two other reviewers had been unable to understand it, and requested that Hamilton revise it into two parts due to concerns about its accessibility, later describing it as "deeply obscure".
 In March 1964, Maynard Smith published the article "Group Selection and Kin selection" in Nature, which covered concepts from Hamilton's article.
 Although Maynard Smith cited an earlier paper by Hamilton published in The American Naturalist, Hamilton felt Maynard Smith had not given him sufficient credit.
 Hamilton also objected to an anecdote included by Maynard Smith in a review published in the New Scientist in 1976 which implied Maynard Smith's mentor Haldane had understood the concept of Hamilton's inclusive fitness in the 1950s.
 Hamilton replied to the review suggesting that the anecdote was false, but later apologised to Maynard Smith for having doubted it.

 Legacy

 The John Maynard Smith Archive is housed at the British Library (Add MS 86569-86840).
 The papers can be accessed through the British Library catalogue.

+Richard Dawkins dedicated The Ancestor's Tale (2004) to Maynard Smith: “He saw a draft and graciously accepted the dedication, which now, sadly, must become In Memoriam.”